 It is certainly the case that the Cyprus banana has a noticeably sweet, distinctive taste.
 You really should try at least one during your stay.

 By now you are probably wondering where you can buy local bananas, read on.

 You will see trucks loaded with bananas on the highway heading for the markets in Larnaca, Limassol and Nicosia.
 At the daily markets you can buy bananas in season.
 In the super markets they are also on offer when in season.
 One truck, piled high with bananas for sale, can frequently be spotted parked alongside the highway at the roundabout where the A2 meets the Agia Napa to Larnaca airport highway on the outskirts of the city.
 It seems an unlikely place to stop and buy bananas but people clearly do!

-Here in Maroni the best place to shop for local bananas is at Koula’s fruitaria which is located next door to Rebecca’s garden and plant centre on the beach road at the junction with the road from Maroni.
+Here in Maroni the best place to shop for local bananas was at Koula’s fruitaria which was located next door to Rebecca’s garden and plant centre on the beach road at the junction with the road from Maroni.
 Just 250 metres down from Lemon Gardens Restaurant.
-Koula stocks all manner of fresh fruit and locally grown vegetables.
+Koula stocked all manner of fresh fruit and locally grown vegetables.
 Much produce comes directly from their own land which is situated around the shop.
 Sadly Koulla ceased trading in 2019.
 Fortunately there is a fruitaria at the Zygi / Kalavassos junction if you are heading in that direction.
 Alternatively the strawberry growers (on the beach road towards Kiti and Larnaca) have expanded their offering, I noticed in January 2020.
 I would expect them to have a supply of bananas generally available along with other fruit and vegetables.
 Clearly there is an element of seasonality, however Cyprus receives so much sunshine, bananas seem to be a virtually year round crop.